Samba

 Samba was modernly structured as a musical genre only in the late 1920s from the neighborhood of Estácio and soon extended to Oswaldo Cruz and other parts of Rio through its commuter rail.
 Today synonymous with the rhythm of samba, this new samba brought innovations in rhythm, melody and also in thematic aspects.
 Its rhythmic change based on a new percussive instrumental pattern resulted in a more drummed and syncopated style – as opposed to the inaugural "samba–maxixe" – notably characterized by a faster tempo, longer notes and a characterized cadence far beyond the simple ones used till then.
 Also the "Estácio paradigm" innovated in the formatting of samba as a song, with its musical organization in first and second parts in both melody and lyrics.
 In this way, the sambistas of Estácio created, structured and redefined the urban Carioca samba as a genre in a modern and finished way.
 In this process of establishment as an urban and modern musical expression, the Carioca samba had the decisive role of samba schools, responsible for defining and legitimizing definitively the aesthetic bases of rhythm, and radio broadcasting, which greatly contributed to the diffusion and popularization of the genre and its song singers.
 Thus, samba has achieved major projection throughout Brazil and has become one of the main symbols of Brazilian national identity.
 (Note: "Many groups and individuals (Black, Romani, Bahians, Cariocas, intellectuals, politicians, folklorists, classical composers, French, millionaires, poets – and even an American ambassador) participated, with greater or lesser tenacity, in the 'fixation' of samba as a musical genre and its nationalization".)
 (Note: "... the transformation of samba into national music was not a sudden event, going from repression to praise in less than a decade, but the crowning of a secular tradition of contacts ... between various social groups in attempt to invent Brazilian identity and popular culture.")
-Once criminalized and rejected for its Afro Brazilian origins, and definitely working-class music in its mythic origins, the genre has also received support from members of the upper classes and the country's cultural elite.
+Once criminalized and rejected for its Brazilian origins, and definitely working-class music in its mythic origins, the genre has also received support from members of the upper classes and the country's cultural elite.

 At the same time that it established itself as the genesis of samba, the "Estácio paradigm" paved the way for its fragmentation into new sub-genres and styles of composition and interpretation throughout the 20th century.
 Mainly from the so-called "golden age" of Brazilian music, samba received abundant categorizations, some of which denote solid and well-accepted derivative strands, such as bossa nova, pagode, partido alto, samba de breque, samba-canção, samba de enredo and samba de terreiro, while other nomenclatures were somewhat more imprecise, such as samba do barulho (literally "noise samba"), samba epistolar ("epistolary samba") ou samba fonético ("phonetic samba") – and some merely derogatory – such as sambalada, sambolero or sambão joia.